Dealing with Difficult Clients

 Don’t retreat or get defensive – it only escalates the confrontation.

 Get help.
 While these suggestions may seem simple, they’re not always easy to implement.
-Working with a coach or getting some client service training can help you develop the skills necessary to handle difficult client situations.
+Working with a coach or getting some client service training can help you develop the skills to handle difficult client situations.

 A version of portions of this article originally appeared on JD Supra.

-11 thoughts on “Dealing with Difficult Clients”
+12 thoughts on “Dealing with Difficult Clients”

 1. Alison,